-Congratulations on needing to expand your cluster on ClustrixDB!
+Congratulations on needing to expand your cluster on Xpand!

-Your ClustrixDB is licensed for a maximum number of cores per node as well as a maximum number of nodes for the cluster.
-Contact Clustrix Sales to if you need an expanded license.
+Your Xpand is licensed for a maximum number of cores per node as well as a maximum number of nodes for the cluster.
+Contact Xpand Sales to if you need an expanded license.

-Provision nodes and Install ClustrixDB on each node, using the same version and installation configuration.
+Provision nodes and Install Xpand on each node, using the same version and installation configuration.

 If zones are in use, ensure that the target configuration has an equal number of nodes in each zone.